PrimalNinja/cyborgshell/README.md

 - Teamwork: Collaborate on projects in shared team spaces
 - Friendship: Mutually share spaces with trusted friends

+A live Environment based on OHCJS is located at http://8bitology.com/.

 License

 Open Home Computer JS is released under the MIT software license, because "sharing is caring."